DownsideupmediaUSA/Club_Hopper_CLI_GEM/README.md

 -welcomes the user

--asks user to select a day (Friday or Saturday)

--shows list of events from  for day selected
+-shows list of events for the upcoming weekend

 for example:

 1.)CieloNYC(guest & event date) 2.)Outputclub(guest & event date)

--asks user to select club (number) to find out more information
+-asks user to select event (number) to find out more information or can type list to see list of choices of events again or type exit out of program

-User selects from list

 -shows event details/ ticket info

--user can type list to see list of choices of events again or type exit out of program